Presented in partnership with:

 Hoda Elatawi, director So You Want to Be a Muslim, President/Producer, GAPC Entertainment Inc.

-Joanne Robertson, Co-director, So Surreal: Behind the Masks
+Joanne Robertson, Documentary Filmmaker, So Surreal: Behind the Masks So Surreal: Behind the Masks

 Moderator: